Hot Topics

 - Share tasks and costs between network members for validation, maintenance, and distribution of seed and pathogen strains.

-The network is composed of private seeds companies and public partners (GEVES and INRAE).
+The network is composed by private seeds companies and public partners (GEVES and INRAE).

 For more information, please see: MATREF on the GEVES website